 - To let others share your screen without having a user account on your Mac, click Computer Settings, then select one or both of the following:

-Option Description Anyone may request permission to control screen: When other computer users begin screen sharing sessions with your Mac, they can ask for permission instead of entering a user name and password.
-VNC viewers may control screen with password: Other users can share your screen using a VNC viewer app, for example on iPad or a Windows PC, by entering the password you specify here.
+Option Description Anyone may request permission to control screen: When other computer users begin screen sharing your Mac, they can ask for permission instead of entering a user name and password.
+VNC viewers may control screen with password: Other users can share your screen using a VNC viewer app—on iPad or a Windows PC, for example—by entering the password you specify here.